How to Make Dough Rise Faster

 As the weather gets cooler (or even in the summer with air conditioning running) it can be hard to have the best conditions for getting your bread dough to rise.

-A few months we shared our guide to yeast and also tips for making the perfect loaf of bread.
-But one question we always get is how to make your dough rise better in your home.
+A few months we shared our guide to yeast (with tips on all types of yeast from rapid rise yeast to active dry yeast) and also tips for making the perfect loaf of bread.
+But one question we get from beginner bakers is how to make your dough rise better in your home.

 Although this can be tricky without me being there in your kitchen and helping you troubleshoot, there are a few different techniques you can use on how to make dough rise faster.

 But a word before we get started.
 A fast dough rise isn’t always what is best.
-A slow dough rise allows flavors to develop better.
+A slow dough rise allows flavors to develop better through the fermentation process.
 So give your yeast time to work and make your bread taste amazing!
 And if you really want to give it flavor, give sourdough starter a try.
 It’s amazing and fun to work with.

 What do you need to make dough rise?